paoli7612/Ares/README.md

 # Ares

+Welcome to the repository of the Python-Flask web app for uploading and testing code on physical devices and Docker containers.

 ## purpose
 Develop a novel system which makes it possible to realize mixed real and simulated testbeds, where each device can be real or simulated on the PC.
 There is the need to use docker containers to emulate real performance.

+## Description
+This repository contains a web app developed with Python-Flask that allows users to upload their code and test it on physical devices such as ESP32 or ESP8266.
+In addition, if there are not enough physical devices available, the application is capable of emulating them by creating Docker containers.

 ### makefile
 ```makefile